seshadriv/aws-resumechallenge/README.md

-a## Cloud Resume Challenge built on AWS Services.
+## Cloud Resume Challenge built on AWS Services.

 This is my attempt to build my online resume in AWS as part of the Cloud Resume Challenge defined by  <a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/" target="_blank">  Forrest Brazeal</a>